aurelia/framework/doc/article/en-US/a-production-setup.md

 ## [Setting up the Project Structure and Build](aurelia-doc://section/2/version/1.0.0)

 With the tooling installed, we can now turn our attention to setting up a basic structure for your app.
-Begin by downloading the navigation skeleton.
-We've got two versions available to you: one uses ECMAScript 2016 (JavaScript vNext) and the other one uses TypeScript.
-Choose one now by clicking one of the buttons below.
+Begin by downloading a skeleton.
+We've got several versions available for you based on your language and tooling preferences.
+Please download them now by clicking the button below.

 <div style="text-align: center;">
-  <a class="au-button" href="https://github.com/aurelia/skeleton-navigation/releases/latest" style="text-decoration: none; margin: 32px 8px 42px 8px;" target="_blank">Download the ES 2016 Skeleton</a>
+  <a class="au-button" href="https://github.com/aurelia/skeleton-navigation/releases/latest" style="text-decoration: none; margin: 32px 8px 42px 8px;" target="_blank">Download the Skeletons</a>
-  <a class="au-button" href="https://github.com/aurelia/skeleton-navigation-typescript/releases/latest" style="text-decoration: none; margin: 32px 8px 42px 8px;" target="_blank">Download the TypeScript Skeleton</a>
 </div>

-Unzip it and rename the folder to appropriately represent the app you want to build.
-Based on your selection, you'll want to configure this documentation to show the appropriate language for all samples.
+Once the download has completed, unzip it and look inside.
+The readme file contained therein will explain the various options available to you.
+Please select one of the skeletons and copy it to the location on your file system that you wish your code to reside.
+Be sure to rename the folder to appropriately represent the app you want to build.
+Based on your selection, you'll want to configure this documentation to show the appropriate programming language for all samples.
 Look at the top of this page.
 You will see a language selector.
 Be sure to select the language that matches the package that you downloaded.

 You will now find everything you need inside the folder, including a basic build, package configuration, styles and more.
 With all this in place, let's run some commands.